BrandanGoh/Hacktoberfest/README.md

 # Choir Life
-At the start of the year, we had a planned performance which was cancelle due to COVID-19
+At the start of the year, we had a planned performance which was cancelled due to COVID-19